durantschoon/NounsVerbsandtheRest_TS/README.md

 [2024 update]
 ## Status

-GUI loads, but code breaks because of exceeding quota when requesting data from [poetrydb.org](https://poetrydb.org/)
+GUI loads, but code could break if you get a `QuotaExceededError` from [poetrydb.org](https://poetrydb.org/).
+I'd need to do more testing to see what the issue is, but I probably need to add some self-throttling to avoid their new error.

 ## This does seem to work with bun (on an intel mac laptop)
 `bun run serve`